cultofmetatron/Shen/README.md

 The end result is a fully asynchronous control flow coroutine in which we can write asychronous code that looks synchronous!

-### cascade

-Takes a set of generators and returns a massive generator that we can pass into a koa app's .use() or co() function.

 ####shen.cascade(gen1, gen2...genN);

 Takes one or more generators and returns a new generator that can be passed